Miramoop/Miramoop/README.md

 <h1 align="left">I'm Miranda Morris</h1>

-- Davenport University BSc CompSci '25
+- Graduated from Davenport University with a Bachelor of Science in Computer Science w/ Concentration in Gaming & Simulation in April 2025.

 ## 📝 Table of Contents